 The Company executed a Binding Heads of Agreement (HOA) with Cape Clear Minerals Pty Ltd (CCM) on EPM 14121, Prospect Creek in July 2015.
-CCM is to earn 50% in a Joint Venture with ActivEX by sole funding exploration expenditure of \$200,000 within 18 months (Earning Period).
-CCM will manage all exploration operation during the Earning Period.
-ActivEX may contribute to exploration expenditure or dilute upon formation of the Joint Venture, which commences after the Earning Period.
-Either party may elect not to contribute to an approved Joint Venture program, resulting in its participating interest being reduced.
-If the participating interest of either party falls below 5% their Interest converts to a 1.5% NSR (royalty).
-HOA and commencement of the Earning Period is subject to satisfaction of certain conditions precent within four weeks from execution.
+CCM was to earn 50% in a Joint Venture with ActivEX by sole funding exploration expenditure of \$200,000 within 18 months (Earning Period).
+CCM was also to manage all exploration operation during the Earning Period.